-Step 1 — Preparing to Install the Siding
+Step 1 - Prepare to Install the Siding

 Step 2 - Install the Underlayment

-Attach the weatherproof underlayment to the house using a staple gun.
+Attach the waterproof underlayment to the house using a staple gun.
 Be sure to pay special attention to edges near any openings, such as doors and windows.
-Also, be sure to attach the lining at the corners well.
-Overlap edges of the underlayment by at least 2 inches.

 Step 3 - Install the Siding

-Overlap each sheet by at least 2 inches.
-When installing each sheet, be sure to hammer the nails into the pre-cut holes.
-Do not hammer down the nails too tightly, and don't hammer them less than 6 inches from the overlaps.
+Overlap each sheet by at least two inches.
+When installing each sheet, hammer the nails into the precut holes.
+Do not hammer down the nails too tightly, and don't hammer them less than six inches from the overlaps.

 Be sure to leave a 3/4-inch gap at the corners.
 This is necessary to be able to install the corner caps.